feiyehua/Calculator/README.md

 The core calculation function is written with C.

-Uses C++ String to wrap C Style char arries, so that the Calculation function can better communicate with the GUI.
+Use C++ String to wrap C Style char arries, so that the Calculation function can better communicate with the GUI.